Void604/My_First_project/README.md

-# My_First_project
+# This is a MOOD Tracker app
-my first project on github this is a mood tracking app
+i built this as a small project it is a simple easy to understand mood tracker with a login and singup page and comtains few features very simple to understand.